DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 CyberCode Online is a game developed using [ReactJS](https://reactjs.org/) with player contributions from [Github](https://github.com/DexterHuang/CyberCodeOnline).

 ### Is the game translated in other languages?
 Yes.
-This game is translated currently in 15 languages.
+This game is currently translated in
-To change the language of the game go to Map and in the upper right part of the screen, near your level bar, you will find ⚙️.
-Click on it and then select the desired language.
+15 languages.

+To change the language of the game,
+go to Map and click on ⚙️.

 Please notice that the translations might contain mistakes, be incomplete or some parts of the game might be completely untranslated.
 If the game is not translated in your language or you want to improve the current translations, please head out to our [Github](https://github.com/DexterHuang/CyberCodeOnline).